 How is pre-eclampsia treated?

 Once you have developed pre-eclampsia, it won’t go away until after your baby is born.
+To put this another way, there is only one cure for pre-eclampsia and that is the birth of your baby.
 If you develop pre-eclampsia, you will be referred to an obstetrician or specialist for tests and checks and may require admission to the hospital.

 Treatment options for pre-eclampsia include: